California State University, Sacramento

 Andrea Moore portrait

-Associate Professor of Ethnic Studies Andrea Moore, who calls herself a "scholar activist," says the lack of Black represenation in educational curriculum is changing because Black youth are demanding materials featuring people who look like them.
+Associate Professor of Ethnic Studies Andrea Moore, who calls herself a "scholar activist," says the lack of Black representation in educational curriculum is changing because Black youth are demanding materials featuring people who look like them.

 That is changing, in part, because Black youth are demanding it, said Andrea Moore, a Sacramento State associate professor of Ethnic Studies.
 Black History Month is one way to continue educating the public about the backgrounds and contributions of African Americans, she said.